caioluis/caioluis/README.md

 To give you some context, I'm a Brazilian living in Portugal for the last 6 years.
 Just by living in another country, another continent, I'm already living in a situation that many people dream of.
 I don't have a university deegre, I haven't even finished one of the disciplines of my high school.
 I became depressed during COVID and I haven't got out of it just yet.
 So...
 I wasn't expecting to be successful at all.

 But things changhed.
-I got a lucky internship, got promoted, changed jobs and, ofr once, my gross salary was just as high as the country's Prime Minister.
+I got a lucky internship, got promoted, changed jobs and, for once, my gross salary was just as high as the country's Prime Minister.
 That's insane.
 Statiscally, I'm a gigantic exception.

 And then my depression hit again.
 I resigned from my job.
 Thrice.
 Trying to find happiness somewhere else instead of trying to find inside of me.